Twisted Brown Trucker: Signing with Atlantic Records, Devil Without a Cause, national success and Joe C.'s death (1997–1998)

 Kid Rock's attorney, Tommy Valentino, increased his stature by helping him get articles written about Kid Rock and Twisted Brown Trucker in major publications, including the Beastie Boys' Grand Royal magazine, but though his management tried to interest local record labels in his music, they told his management team that they were not interested in signing a white rapper, to which Valentino told them, "He's not a white rapper.
 He's a rock star and everything in between."

 In 1997, Jason Flom, head of Lava Records, attended one of the band's performances, and met with Kid Rock, who later gave him a demo containing the songs "Somebody's Gotta Feel This" and "I Got One for Ya", which led to Kid Rock signing with Atlantic Records.
 As part of his recording deal, Kid Rock received $150,000 from the label.

 By this time, Kid Rock had fully developed his stage persona and musical style and wanted to make a "redneck, shit-kicking rock 'n' roll rap" album, resulting in his fourth studio album, Devil Without a Cause, recorded with the band at the White Room in Detroit and mixed at the Mix Room in Los Angeles; Uncle Kracker helped Kid Rock write some of the songs, and Eminem performed a guest verse on the song "Fuck Off".

 Through extensive promoting, including appearances on MTV (including a performance alongside Aerosmith and Run-DMC) and performing at Woodstock 1999, Devil Without a Cause sold 14 million copies, the album's success spurred by Kid Rock's breakthrough hit single "Bawitdaba".

 By April 1999, the album was certified gold, and the following month it was certified platinum, a certification the album received 12 times.

-On November 16, 2000, Joe C. died due to complications from celiac disease.
-He had been diagnosed with the illness for his entire life.
+On November 16, 2000, Joe C. died due to complications from celiac disease, a condition that he had been diagnosed with for his entire life.